ankorstore/yokai/httpserver/README.md

 }
 ```

-If you need, you can configure the metrics registry, namespace, subsystem, buckets and status code normalization:
+If you need, you can configure the metrics registry, namespace, subsystem, buckets and request path / response code normalization:

 ```go
 import (